acmdas/das_fieldstones/morefieldstones2018.md

 In hearts all rocky now the late remorse of love.</blockquote>

-&mdash; Lord Byron; *Childe Harold's Pilgrimage* CXXXVII
+—Lord Byron; *Childe Harold's Pilgrimage* CXXXVII

 ## The Inquiry of Truth
 Mon, 26 Feb 2018

-"The inquiry of truth, which is the love-making or wooing of it; the knowledge of truth, which is the presence of it; and the belief in truth, which is the enjoying of it&mdash;is the sovereign good of human nature."&mdash;Sir Francis Bacon, 1st Viscount St. Alban
+“The inquiry of truth, which is the love-making or wooing of it; the knowledge of truth, which is the presence of it; and the belief in truth, which is the enjoying of it&mdash;is the sovereign good of human nature.”—Sir Francis Bacon, 1st Viscount St. Alban

 ## It Happened Again
 Sat, 03 Mar 2018